flexera-public/policy_templates/cost/aws/rightsize_ec2_instances/README.md

 ### Policy Savings Details

 The policy includes the estimated monthly savings.
-The estimated monthly savings is recognized for idle resources if the resource is terminated, and for underutilized resources if the resource is downsized.
+The estimated monthly savings is recognized for idle resources if the resource is stopped, terminated, and for underutilized resources if the resource is downsized.

 - The `Estimated Monthly Savings` is calculated by multiplying the amortized cost of the resource for 1 day, as found within Flexera CCO, by 30.44, which is the average number of days in a month.
 - For idle resources, the savings is the full cost of the resource.
 For underutilized resources, the savings is 50% of the cost of the resource.